redbubble/yak/README.md

 sudo dnf install <filename>
 ```

+#### A note about completions

+We've seen issues using tab-completion on older versions of ZSH (this was on OS X 10.11).
+It seems
+that version 5.1 or newer will work correctly.
+In the case of macOS, you can `brew install zsh` -
+but don't forget to use `chsh` to actually point to the updated version in this case.

 #### Go Get

 This should only really be used if you want to hack on `yak`.
 If you want to do that: